Marcin-L-Szczepanski/test-blockchain-js/README.md

 Another class describes a blockchain.
 The constructor is responsible for initializing the blockchain.
-It has two properties: `this.chain = [this.createGenesisBlock()]`, which is an array of blocks with the Genesis block created when the blockchain is initialized, and  `this.difficulty`, which sets the difficulty level for mining.
+It has 4 properties:
+- `this.chain = [this.createGenesisBlock()]` - an array of blocks with the Genesis block created when the blockchain is initialized,
+- `this.difficulty` - sets the difficulty level for mining,
+- `this.pendingTransactions = []` - an array temporarily containing all the transactions that are made in between blocks
+- `this.miningReward` - controls how much coins the miners get as a reward when they successfully mine a new block

 The Blockchain class has 6 methods:
 - [`createGenesisBlock()`](#creategenesisblock)